cpldcpu/BitNetMCU/docs/documentation.md

 ## July 26, 2024: NormalFloat4 (NF4) Quantization

-Normalfloat is a data type that was introduced in the QLoRa paper by T. Dettmers[^10].
+NormalFloat is a data type that was introduced in the QLoRA paper by T. Dettmers[^10].
 The idea is to map 4-bit weights in a way where more values are available around zero, which is the most common value for weights.
 The data type is information-theoretically optimized for normally distributed weights.

 <div align="center">
     <img src="NF4plot.png" width="50%">